strohs/aws-cda-notes/study-notes.md

     * has the **same** partition key as the table but different sort key
     * can **only** be created when creating a table
     * cannot be removed or modified after table creation
+    * can create a maximum of 5 local secondary indexes per table
     * A local secondary index is "local" in the sense that every partition of a local secondary index is scoped to a table partition that has the same partition key
     * LSIs limit the total size of all elements (tables and indexes) to 10 GB per partition key value
 * Global Secondary Index (GSI)
-    * an index with a partition or a partition-and-sort key that can be **different** from those on the table
+    * an index with a partition or a partition-and-sort key that can be **different** from those already on the table
     * can be created at table creation time or added later
     * can create a maximum of 5 global secondary indexes per table
     * GSIs do not enforce data co-location, or a maximum partition size (unlike LSIs)